MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 For past releases check out the [releases page](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

+* The tracker telemetry system requires the TCP Socket Plugin available free on the Unreal marketplace from SpartanTools.
+You should be automatically prompted to install this, if you don't install it everything else will still work, just no telemetry.

 * Added a way to view tracker data, handy for debugging tracking problems like dropouts or jitter.
 This uses a Java program [telemetry viewer](http://farrellf.com/TelemetryViewer/) see the [the author's channel](https://www.youtube.com/channel/UC_vO52hFzjMd2bPQA5AaHhg) for info and tutorials on it.
 [This](https://youtu.be/FqfgBnCdrTo) is the most recent one.
 You can use telemetry viewer on the same computer you are running Unreal on, or any other machine on your network (including Raspberry Pi 4).
 I include a copy of v0.7 of telemetry viewer, you need to install a Java [JRE](https://adoptopenjdk.net/) if you don't already have one installed.
 See the "tracker telemetry" level for an example.

 * You can now record stats on your trackers like the standard deviation (a measure of jitter) min/max and other info by attaching a TrackerStats actor to your tracker.
 Just add a TrackerStats actor and use the "attach to" function to attach it to a VivePuck actor.
 You can get stats from multiple trackers, just attach a TrackerStats actor to each one.
 See the "tracker stats" level for an example of getting stats from 4 trackers.